violentmonkey/violentmonkey.github.io/source/localization/index.md

 More
 ---
-Technically we can have a smarter and more flexible way to localize different Violentmonkey projects while keeping most of the shared parts.
-But not yet.
+Technically we can have a smarter and more flexible way to localize different Violentmonkey projects while keeping most of the shared parts but not ready yet.
-Help is welcome.
+Any help would be appreciated.